aidulcandra/wachan/README.md

 - `cmd.beforeEach()`
 ### Fixed
 - User's admin status now updates without needing for the program to restart.
+- You can now remove a reaction by using an empty string as input
 ### Deprecated
 - Response function arguments will be simplified into 2 arguments: `context` and `next`.
 This will also be the case for response functions of commands.